Student Events

 Location: Spectra Art Space (https://spectraartspace.com)

 Session Description: NextCom, a committee within the IEEE Control Systems Society, is dedicated to supporting and guiding students, early career researchers, and young professionals to become the next generation of control systems engineers and researchers.
 This event invites participants to explore the unique indoor exhibitions and outdoor botanical gardens of the Spectra Art museum.
 The evening provides an excellent opportunity for networking and international collaboration, with a focus on promoting diversity and bottom-up feedback within the Control Systems Society.
 The event is specifically tailored for students and young professionals but all are welcome.
 Join us for an evening, to reinforce the bonds in our research community while unwinding in a relaxed setting.
-Food and refreshments will be provided.
+Light refreshments will be provided.

 Organizers: Miguel Castroviejo-Fernandez (University of Michigan), Armin Lederer (ETH Zurich)Anastasia Bizyaeva (Cornell University), Philip E. Paré (Purdue University).